 School begins promptly at 8:30 a.m. and ends at 3:09 p.m.
-On School District of Philadelphia delayed opening days for inclement weather, school starts at 10:30am (subject to change).
+When The School District of Philadelphia calls for an inclement weather delayed opening, school starts at 10:30am (subject to change).

 Arrival

 Students should report to school at 8:25 a.m. to their designated arrival location on campus: